Extreme Event Aware ($\eta$-) Learning: Results

-In this section we characterize the exact mathematical condition under which an estimator, $\yf$ as defined below, fails to produce a statistically consistent approximation to $y$.
-We introduce the notion of \textit{data-consistent} estimators, estimators that are more accurate in regions well-represented by the training data than in data-deficient regions, and argue that despite their wide adoption in practice, they are not ideal for capturing extreme statistics.
-Our `hardness' result builds on OT theory and directly relates the distance between the true and approximate maps to the difference between the push-forward measures.
-The intermediate lemmas and proofs are postponed to Appendix \ref{appxsec:justification}.
+We begin by presenting a hardness theorem.
+We formalize a class of estimators, termed data-consistent estimators, that are more accurate in regions well-represented by the training data than in data-deficient regions, and argue that despite their wide adoption in practice, they are not ideal for capturing extreme statistics.
+Our result builds on OT theory and directly relates the distance between the true and approximate maps to the difference between the push-forward measures.
+The intermediate lemmas and proofs are postponed to the SI.

 We note several assumptions in the current setting.
 First, both the dataset $\Dc$ and the estimator $\yf$ are treated as deterministic objects.
-Second, all theoretical developments—including those in the next two sections—are derived for the full map \(y\), as opposed to the state map $u$.
+This simplification is not an essential restriction of the argument.
+In the presence of training randomness of modern neural networks, the same argument applies conditioning on a realization of the randomness, while averaging over these sources gives the corresponding expected bound.
+Thus stochastic variance may change the realized constants or confidence level of the lower bound developed below, but it does not remove the missing-tail contribution caused by data scarcity.
+Second, all theoretical developments---including those in the next two sections---are derived for the full map \(y\), as opposed to the state map $u$.
 Third, we assume the absolute integrability of the relevant functions with respect to the corresponding probability measures, i.e. the existence of the first absolute moment.
-These limitations and considerations are either relaxed or addressed in Appendix \ref{appxsec:extension}.
+These limitations and considerations are either relaxed or addressed in the Theoretical Extensions section of the SI.

-We start by providing a guiding example, i.e. the Empirical Risk Minimization (ERM) estimator, of the types of estimators we consider in this work. \begin{defn}[Empirical Risk Minimization (Chapter 4 of \cite{bach2024learning})] Let $\Fc = \{f : \Xc \to \Yc\}$ be a family of predictors.
+We first provide a guiding example, i.e. the Empirical Risk Minimization (ERM) estimator, of the types of estimators we consider in this work. \begin{defn}[Empirical Risk Minimization (Chapter 4 of \cite{bach2024learning})] Let $\Fc = \{f : \Xc \to \Yc\}$ be a family of predictors.
 A loss function $\ell$ that maps a predictor and a data point to a non-negative number is defined as

 The ERM estimator $\yf$ is defined as

 If the goal is to directly obtain an approximation to $u$, then $\Fc$ and $\ell$ are defined on $\Uc$ instead of $\Yc$.
 The ERM estimator reads

 where